nedbat/pyhurry/lists.rst

     AttributeError: 'tuple' object has no attribute 'append'
     >>>

-Because parens are used for grouping also, a single-element tuple needs a trailing comma::
+Because parentheses are used for grouping also, a single-element tuple needs a trailing comma::

     >>> (1)